LloydTea/LloydTea/README.md

 ## Lloyd Gbenebitse-Daniel

-I am a currently a diligent front-end developer, striving to be a Data Scientist And A Devops Engineer.
+I'm a diligent front-end developer, striving to be a FullStack And Devops Engineer.

 - 🫱🏾‍🫲🏼 I'm interested in collaborating on any projects on Drupal, Laravel and React.js